deltatraced/delta-trace/lan/projects/2025/000 dbmint/tasks/2025/001 Create Python and Rust parsing for dbmt language.md

 They seem to maintain a long list of parser examples [here](https://github.com/pyparsing/pyparsing/tree/master/examples)!
 Including languages, DSLs, Data formats, chemical formulas...

+## 7.3 Open-collective sponsorship with pre-commit

+pre-commit can be contributed to in [pre-commit](https://opencollective.com/pre-commit).
+We can learn from this to setup project-based funding and having multiple projects under our account there.

+Also they have a game!
+[OpenHV](https://github.com/OpenHV/OpenHV) which is a mod for [OpenRA](https://www.openra.net/).

+## 7.4 Org for a project

+[pre-commit](https://github.com/pre-commit) has an org where they host the project, and the corresponding website documentation which they host.
+They also link the website on the org.
+This can be a good idea  also for dbmint.
+Especially since we already have multiple projects on it.

+Spawn [[002 Migrate dbmint and related to own org]] ^spawn-task-b0ef6d

 # 8 Side Notes